mushtaqkhan/danish-cvr/README.md

 # danish-cvr
-validate danish CVR number and get full information against CVR
+Jquery module that checks whether an input's value is a valid Danish CVR number. and get full information against valid Danish CVR number.